Fiction of non-employment

 In principle, foreign nationals (who are third-country nationals) in Germany require a residence permit with a work permit to pursue gainful employment ( Section 4a of the Residence Act ).
 This applies regardless of whether the employment is dependent on a company or self-employment.
 In these cases, the Residence Act requires an explicit permit to pursue the activity .

 However, the legislature has created exceptions for certain situations (see Section 30 of the Employment Ordinance ).
-Certain activities (although they are conceptually considered work) are not considered employment under the immigration law – they are therefore subject to a so-called non-employment fiction.
-While such activities are conceptually considered "employment," they are treated legally as if they were not.
+Certain activities (although they are conceptually considered work) are not considered employment under the immigration law—they are therefore subject to a so-called non-employment fiction.
+While such activities are conceptually considered "employment," they are legally treated as if they were not.
 This eliminates the requirement to obtain a work permit for these activities.
-The non-employment fiction may therefore be carried out even if the visa states, for example, "gainful employment not permitted."
+The non-employment fiction may therefore be performed even if the visa states, for example, "Gainful employment not permitted."

 2. What is considered a non-employment fiction?